Spandana20/MeanGeo/README.md

 The weather thing *_is_* a WSDL.
 I had to create a SOAP client with the NDFD WSDL XML, and then thread through the responding XML.

+One more thing, calling this a MEAN application is a bit of a misnomer.
+M stands for Mongo.
+I don't store any data, so I'm not using Mongo.
+I think I tore all the database stuff out of this thing after I cloned it from [MeanSeed](https://github.com/amnotafraid/MeanSeed).
+I guess it's an EAN stack application.

 <a id="references"></a>
 ##References [top](#top)